danielraffel/sonicgarbage_project/README.md

 Right clicking should download the audio files.

 ## ToDo
-Get index.html to trigger flask/gunicorn to auto run.
-This script should be very close to enabling that but I've not quite landed it yet.
+Get index.html to trigger flask/gunicorn to generate new files each time it's run.
+This script should be very close to enabling that but I've not landed it yet.

 I think I need to:
 1) Run Flask on Port 80 or 8080: By default, I am running Gunicorn on port 8000.
 So I probably need to edit the last part of `main.py`